Skip to main content

 Between 2018 and 2022, the One Health HORN project worked to strengthen the capacity of One Health researchers in the region.
 This was through funding small grants, offering transdisciplinary training opportunities and building the research capacity of their academic institutions.

 It was evident, however, that countries in the Horn of Africa were below the national level in terms of One Health institutionalisation and activities.
-In particular, due to instability and lack of an enabling environment, Somalia hadn’t previously attracted much One Health investment, unlike neighboring Ethiopia and Kenya.
+In particular, due to instability and lack of an enabling environment, Somalia hadn’t previously attracted much One Health investment, unlike neighbouring Ethiopia and Kenya.

 Disease prioritisation